slowjams/CLR-via-C-/z18-Custom Attributes.md

     When applying an attribute to a target in source code, the C# compiler allows you to omit the Attribute suffix to reduce programming typing and to improve the readability.
 My code examples in this chapter take advantage of this C# convenience.
 For example, my source code contains <code>[DllImport(...)]</code>instead of <code>[DllImportAttribute(...)]</code>.
 </div>

 A custom attribute must have a public constructor so that instances of it can be "created" (By "created", it doesn't mean an instance of custom attribute will be created in heap by CLR, custom attributes are designed as class that have constructors to micmic oop, what it really does is to write inforamtion in target 's metadata tables).
-So when you apply an attribute to a target, the syntax is similar to that for calling one of the class’s instance constructors.
+So when you apply an attribute to a target, the syntax is similar to that for calling one of the class's instance constructors.
 In addition, a language might permit some special syntax to allow you to set any public fields or properties associated with the attribute class.
 Let's look at an example.
 Recall the application of the DllImport attribute as it was applied to the GetVersionEx method earlier:
 ```C#
 [DllImport("Kernel32", CharSet = CharSet.Auto, SetLastError = true)]
 ```